Bengals Super Bowl 58 Odds: September 30, 2023

 Have the Bengals Ever Won the Super Bowl?

 No, the Bengals have never won the Super Bowl.
-The have played in the Super Bowl three times but they lost all three times they made it.
+They have played in the Super Bowl three times but they lost all three times they made it.
 The most recent loss was in Super Bowl LVI (2021 season); the Bengals lost to the Los Angeles Rams 23-20.
 The Bengals also lost in Super Bowl XVI (1981 season) and Super Bowl XXIII (1988 season), both to the 49ers.
 All three contests were less than a one-score game, but unfortunately the Bengals were unable to pull out any of the wins.

 How Many Super Bowls Have the Cincinnati Bengals Won?

 The Bengals have won ZERO Super Bowls.
 They are one of 12 teams that have yet to win a Super Bowl.
-They have represented the AFC in the Super Bowl three times – 1981, 1988, and 2021 seasons - but never been able to close the deal and take home the Lombardi.
+They have represented the AFC in the Super Bowl three times – 1981, 1988, and 2021 seasons - but have never been able to close the deal and take home the Lombardi.
 The Cincinnati Bengals are one of three teams to appear in at least three Super Bowls but have zero such wins (also Buffalo Bills and Minnesota Vikings).

 Cincinnati's decades-long Super Bowl drought was finally quenched in the 2021 season thanks to the instant success Joe Burrow brought to a once struggling organization.
 They didn't make it to the big game last year, losing to the eventual champs in the AFC Championship Game, but experts expect Cincinnati to make a strong push to return to the Super Bowl in the 2023 season.